TheEliForbes/cronus-monitoring/README.md

     2.3.
 Change the `workspace`, `url`, `channel`, and `username` as necessary.

 #### Grafana Dashboards
-To automatically import Dashboards destined for Grafana, place all JSON files in the following folder:
+- To automatically import your own Dashboards destined for Grafana, place all JSON files in the following folder:

-`/cronus-monitoring/gtikk-charts/grafana/dashboards/`
+      /cronus-monitoring/gtikk-charts/grafana/dashboards/

+- To dynamically generate and import various dashboards for each node in your Kubernetes cluster, run the script below:

+      ./cronus-monitoring/scripts/generateDashboards.sh

 ### Setup
-1. Make everything extremely executable, if you're daring..
+1. Make everything extremely executable, if you desire.

          cd cronus-monitoring/scripts